E*Trade says assessing Knight situation on a daily basis

-NEW YORK Aug 2 Online brokerage E*Trade Financial Corp said on Thursday it is not currently routing trades to Knight Capital , which suffered a trading glitch a day earlier that roiled markets and wiped out $440 million of Knight's capital.
+NEW YORK Online brokerage E*Trade Financial Corp said on Thursday it is not currently routing trades to Knight Capital, which suffered a trading glitch a day earlier that roiled markets and wiped out $440 million of Knight's capital.

 E*Trade said it would be assessing the situation on a daily basis."